 Stick Up Wallpaper

 Want to spruce up bare walls in your apartment or home without risking the wrath of your landlord or committing yourself to the same wall treatment for years?
 Consider covering walls with temporary wallpaper, a self-adhesive, removable alternative to traditional wallpaper that you can stick on or peel off on demand without marring your walls.
 If you plan to apply temporary wallpaper in a bathroom or kitchen, consider Tempaper, a moisture- and stain-resistant product you can apply to backsplashes, furniture, and other surfaces.
-Available from The Home Depot; $33.46 per roll.
+Available on Amazon; $38.39 per roll.

 Swap Out Bathroom Fixtures